DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/a-look-at-traffic-encryption-options.markdown

 It may be desirable in some cases to form a software-based VPN mesh over your existing network, providing encryption between 2 or more points.

-This could be in the form of a single IPsec tunnel, or a complex hub spoke DMVPN network.
+This could be in the form of a single IPsec tunnel, or a complex hub-spoke DMVPN network.
 These could be deployed on dedicated devices or end-user devices.

 For high traffic applications, these approaches are likely not applicable, due to